hheyhhay/rancid-tomatillos/README.md

 ## Instructions

-- As a user, I should be able to navigate to <link> and
+- As a user, I should be able to navigate to main page and be see a collection of movies available.
+If I click on a movie, I am redirected to a new page that shows the movie's details.
+I am able to go back to the main page using the back arrow.
+If I want to search for movies, I can type into the search bar and if the movie is available it will show.

 ## Overview
+- To access the website:
+- clone down r
+Technologies used:
+ - React
+ - HTML5
+ - CSS
+ - Cypress
+ - Dayjs
+ - Router

 ## Features
+- Router to be able to navigate through the pages
+- Search bar to be able to search through movies

 ## Reflections

+## Future Editions
+- For future editions, we would like to deploy the pages

 ## Credits

 #### Contributors

-- Hayley Dixon
+- Hayley Dixon github.com/hheyhhay
 - Eric Li

 #### Project Managers